owensengoku/sqlworkshops-sql2019workshop/sql2019workshop/07_SQLOnKubernetes.md

 **STEP 21: Cleanup resources**

-Cleanup all deployed resources by running the script **cleanup.ps1**.
+Cleanup all deployed resources by running the script **cleanup.sh**.
 This will delete the mssql namespace which delete all objects created in this activity.
 This shows another convenience of using a namespace since a single command can remove all objects created in that namespace.

 When you are done proceed to the **Activity Summary** section for the Activity below.